Operations Guide14 min readUpdated 2026-06-13

 Common Bookkeeping Mistakes

-Avoid these frequent errors that cause problems for SMEs:
+Avoid these frequent errors that cause problems for SA SMEs:

 Never use your business account for personal expenses.
-Open a separate business account and keep it strictly for business.
+Open a dedicated business account and keep it strictly for business.
+SARS will challenge mixed accounts.

 Missing Receipts